Orchesty/orchesty/docusaurus/documentation/docs/get-started/architecture.md

            - ./my-new-service:/var/www:cached
 ```
 :::tip
-If you don’t have any experience with **docker compose**, we recommend reading the [original documentation](https://docs.docker.com/compose/).
+If you don't have any experience with **docker compose**, we recommend reading the [original documentation](https://docs.docker.com/compose/).
 :::

 ## Integration of services outside the skeleton repository